kostrykin/Carna/README.md

 * `INSTALL_CMAKE_DIR` specifies where the `FindCarna.cmake` file goes to.
 * `INSTALL_LIBRARY_DIR` specifies where the built binary files go to.
 * `INSTALL_HEADERS_DIR` specifies where the headers are going to installed to.
+* `INSTALL_DOC_DIR` specifies where the HTML documentation is going to be installed.

 If you use relative paths for these parameters, they will be resolved relatively to `CMAKE_INSTALL_PREFIX`.